 The voyage facilitates recovery even before participants step on board.
 It had acted as a way of motivating many, as participants need to be abstinent by the time they sail.

 Participants find a great sense of calm and peace on the trip, while challenging them to push through emotional and physical barriers.
-We have also seen participants go onto volunteer with the sailing providers, and in one case employment, after completing the voyage.
+We have also seen participants go onto volunteer with the sailing providers, (which in one case led to employment) after completing the voyage.

 Participants also gain skills that support their long term recovery.
 These include: